You Had the Interview. Now The Waiting Begins

 It really isn’t uncommon to believe that an interview has gone bad, when it actually hasn’t.
 The feeling that you’ve bombed an interview isn’t a particularly good one since you’re given one chance.
 However, it is important to realize that interviewers have to hold their judgement until you are out of the room or off the video call.
 They’re hiring you for a business purpose and you can be the very best candidate.
 But, they can’t let on that fact!

 You can never be certain about whether you are about to be offered that golden handshake offering you a new role and a new future.
 However, there are signs that you can look out for during the course of your interview.
 These signs can tell you whether they are keen on you.
 This goes beyond whether you’ve had an enthusiastic conversation about the opportunity to stay in one of their many furnished apartments if you are commuting from far away.

 Here are 10 of those things that should ring the gong of a job offer in your mind if they crop up:

 A lot of big companies will have an interview loop rather than just one stage of an interview.
-However, if you have been told the process is one interview and you get asked to come back in, it could mean one of two things.
-The first is that they love you and they want to introduce you to the big bosses.
+However, if you have been told the process is one interview and you get asked to come back in or have another zoom call, it could mean one of two things.
+The first is that they like you and they want to introduce you to the big bosses.
 They need their approval before offering you the job.
 The second is that there were two or three exceptional candidates and you are one of them.
 It’s a good sign you’re a serious contender!

 They’re Selling Themselves To You